rfo909/CFT/doc/Doc.md

 It lets us block Dir or File objects against destructive operations, and is inherited by all Dir and File objects derived from these.
-The aim is to protect us from mistyping in those "in a hurry" situations, where one may enter interactive commands like this.
+The aim is to protect us from mistyping in those "in a hurry" situations, where one may directly enter commands like this.

 ```
 $ someDir.allFiles->f f.delete
 ```
-## Typical uses
+## The boring stuff

+Apart from all kinds of security measures possible with functions, there is the obvious: they can be run over and over again.

+Here are some typical areas of boring tasks that CFT handles easily.